Y-Levy/DCOP/README.md

-In a Multi-Agent System (MAS), autonomous agents interact to pursue personal interests and/or to achieve common objectives.
-Distributed Constraint Optimization Problems (DCOPs) in this regard, have emerged as a prominent agent model to govern the agents’ autonomous behavior, where both algorithms and communication models are driven by the structure of the specific problem.
-A recent paper [19] offers a distributed local search algorithm in order to solve an Asymmetric-DCOP (ADCOP) where agents are partially cooperative (as opposed to the commonly used fullycooperative and self-interested agents).
-Based on this approach, we propose a novel implementation of these three heuristics, inspired by natural human interactions, exhibiting an efficient message transferring mechanism between agents.
-Our local search algorithm outperforms two popular heuristics when measuring the sum of gains, and shows competitive results when measuring the equality in the system.
-This study thus contributes to the understanding of partial cooperation heuristics against the classic approaches and provides interesting insights with regard to an equality objective.
+Distributed Constraints Satisfaction Problems (CSPs), are composed of a set of variables which are distributed among agents.
+The variables are connected by constraints which define the constraints network among the agents.
+As a result, the search algorithm for solving these problems is a distributed algorithm, run by agents that communicate by sending and receiving messages.
+In general, messages contain information about assignments of values to variables and refutations of assignments, by agents that have no compatible assignment to their own variables.
+A natural extension to distributed constraints satisfaction problems are distributed constraints Optimization problems (DCOPs).
+DCOPs have valued constraints, so that any compound assignment of constrained agents is associated with a finite cost (or gain).
+The goal of a search algorithm for DCOPs is to find the optimal solution.
+Most commonly the Utilitarian objective function which is the sum of all costs of all agents.
+Typical example problems are a timetable for courses in a university, where several departments cooperate for a single curriculum, or for employees in a large working place such as a hospital or an ER where several wards cooperate in satisfying important constraints of medical staff.
+More interesting recent examples incorporate non-cooperative agents who search for a good solution for a multi-agent game.

+Based on this approach, we propose a novel implementation, inspired by natural human interactions, exhibiting an efficient message transferring mechanism between agents.